Yona Goes To The Magic Flute

 A Thanksgiving Tale is about an inclusive, reinvigorated Thanksgiving holiday, celebrating the "gifts" we take for granted: our "melting pot," clean water, fresh air, freedom of the press, the rule of law, and science.

-She was the music consultant on the award-winning film "Le Refuge" by writer/director Elliot Thomson and for Vincent Van Gogh: A Portrait in Two Parts.
+She is music consultant on SHERRI AND THE UNFAIRIES, the new fantastical musical comedy which premiered at the National Center for Civil and Human Rights in April 2026 and was music consultant on the award-winning film "Le Refuge" by writer/director Elliot Thomson and for Vincent Van Gogh: A Portrait in Two Parts, one of the first videodiscs ever made.

 Visit her website at: